AndrasKovacs/pny1-assignment/DepTC.md

 > **1. Complexity of instance resolution, fragile semantics with respect to small program transformations**

-Naturally, the lack of coherence's robustness manifests itself as fragility, for example as a Scala program that breaks after someone aplphabetizes the package imports.
+Naturally, the lack of coherence's robustness manifests itself as fragility, for example as a Scala program that breaks after someone alphabetizes the package imports.

 > **2. Some uses cases ruled out by lack of coherence**